gaubrey1/celo-ico/README.md

      - my-app
 ```

-- To create this my-app, open a terminal pointing to the `Celo-ICO` folder and type the following code
+- To create this `my-app` folder, open a terminal pointing to the `Celo-ICO` folder and type the following code
 > Note: This process may take a while to complete

 ```bash